Slavic migrations to the Balkans: History

 After the death of Justinian I, the new Roman Emperor Justin II halted the payment of subsidies to the Avars, thus sparking an almost century-long war (568–626).
 With the Byzantines preoccupied with the 572–591 and 602–628 wars with the Sasanian Empire, Avars and Slavs continued devastating intrusions along the Byzantine borders from Northern Italy to Southern Greece, and by the mid-7th century, the Slavs had settled in all the Balkans and Peloponnese.
 Menander Protector recorded that in fourth year of joint rule of emperors Justin II and Tiberius II Constantine (578), some 100,000 Lower Danube/Wallachian Sclaveni ravaged the province of Thrace and many other areas.
 John of Biclaro mentions that the Sclaveni plundering was even near the walls of Constantinople.
-Tiberius managed to make a short-term alliance with Avar khagan Bayan I, whose envoy to Slavic chief Daurentius was refused and murdered, and some 60,000 Avar horsemen aided by Byzantine quaestura exercitus and magister militum of Illyricum, Iohannes, attacked Slavic settlements which population sought shelter in the woods.
-Although the Avar attack liberated some Byzantines who were captives and fortifications, it didn't change the chaotic situation in the region as in the next year another Avar-Roman envoy in Illyricum was ambushed by the Sclaveni, meanwhile khagan was planning downfall of the Byzantine defense system.
-Based on the archaeological research of forts, Avar-Slav devastation of Dalmatia happened in late 560s and early 570s, with a limited inhabitation until the end of the 6th century.
+Tiberius managed to make a short-term alliance with Avar khagan Bayan I, whose envoy to Slavic chief Daurentius was refused and murdered, and some 60,000 Avar horsemen aided by Byzantine quaestura exercitus and magister militum of Illyricum, Iohannes, attacked Slavic settlements, whose population sought shelter in the woods.
+The Avar attack liberated some Byzantines who were captives and fortifications, though it did not change the chaotic situation in the region as in the next year another Avar-Roman envoy in Illyricum was ambushed by the Sclaveni, while the khagan was planning for the downfall of the Byzantine defense system.
+Based on the archaeological research of forts, the Avar-Slav devastation of Dalmatia happened in the late 560s and early 570s, with limited inhabitation until the end of the 6th century.